dtbuchholz/tutorial-onchain-reads-chainlink-ethereum/README.md

 # TableState

-On-chain table state using Chainlink's [Any API](https://docs.chain.link/getting-started/advanced-tutorial/) and [Arbitrum](https://developer.offchainlabs.com/getting-started-devs).
+Onchain table state using Chainlink's [Any API](https://docs.chain.link/getting-started/advanced-tutorial/) and Ethereum (Sepolia).

 # Background

 ## Overview

-This project demonstrates how to query off-chain Tableland table state and get data back on-chain.
-It leverages Chainlink's Oracle network to fulfill on-chain requests at the Tableland gateway and write the data back to the smart contract, allowing for on-chain reads to take place.
-Arbitrum's Goerli testnet is also used to demonstrate how to use Chainlink in a testnet environment.
+This project demonstrates how to query offchain Tableland table state and get data back onchain.
+It leverages Chainlink's Oracle network to fulfill onchain requests at the Tableland gateway and write the data back to the smart contract, allowing for onchain reads to take place.
+Ethereum's Sepolia testnet is also used to demonstrate how to use Chainlink in a testnet environment.

-This example hard codes the Chainlink Oracle and contract info for the Arbtrum Goerli network.
+This example hard codes the Chainlink Oracle and contract info for the Ethereum Sepolia network.
 Note this is a ["single word"](https://docs.chain.link/any-api/get-request/examples/single-word-response/) response of a `uint256`, but others are possible (see [Any API docs](https://docs.chain.link/any-api/introduction)).
-The Oracle used here is [Translucent](https://translucent.link/products/get-uint256/).
-This is unique since the the Chainlink documentation [does not list Arbitrum Goerli](https://docs.chain.link/any-api/testnet-oracles/) as a network with Chainlink-moderated contracts, so using this setup allows developers to access potentially new testnet deployment grounds on the Arbitrum Goerli network.
+The [Oracle](https://docs.chain.link/any-api/testnet-oracles/) used here is also for Ethereum Sepolia.

-For a full walkthrough, see the documentation [here](https://docs.tableland.xyz/on-chain-reads-with-chainlink-arbitrum).
+For a full walkthrough, see the documentation [here](https://docs.tableland.xyz/tutorials/table-reads-chainlink).

 ## Project Structure

 The final output of this project produces the following:

-- `tasks` => Holds a number of useful tasks, including requesting and reading off-chain table data.
+- `tasks` => Holds a number of useful tasks, including requesting and reading offchain table data.
 - `scripts` => Deploy and/or verify the `TableState` contract.

 ```markdown